This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-If you live in an older house that has not been fully weatherized, somewhere between 20% and 50% of your heating bills can be attributed to air leakage alone!
+If you live in an older house that has not been fully weatherized, somewhere between 20% and 50% of your heating and cooling bills can be attributed to air leakage alone!

-Sealing air leaks around your house is the first step in a program to improve the energy efficiency of your home.
-The energy, time, and money you spend will pay for itself quickly—often in one winter!
+Weatherizing and sealing air leaks around your house is the first step you should take to improve the energy efficiency of your home.
+The energy, time, and money you spend will pay for itself quickly—often in one season!

 Air infiltrates into and out of your home through every hole and crack.
 About one-third of this air infiltrates through openings in your ceilings, walls, and floors.

 One of the quickest ways you can save on your heating and cooling bill is to caulk, seal, and weatherstrip all seams, cracks, and openings to the outside.
 This is best done in the late summer and early fall, before the weather gets too cold, but you can weatherize in the spring too, before it heats up enough to need the air conditioner.

 Many weatherstripping and caulking materials will not adhere well if the weather is lower than 60 degrees F.